algorandfoundation/docs/docs/get-details/asa.md

 Here are several things to be aware of before getting started with assets.

-- A single Algorand account is permitted to create up to 1000 assets.
 - For every asset an account creates or owns, its minimum balance is increased by 0.1 Algos (100,000 microAlgos).
 - Before a new asset can be transferred to a specific account the receiver must opt-in to receive the asset.
 This process is described below in [Receiving an asset](#receiving-an-asset).
-- If any transaction is issued that would violate the maximum number of assets for an account or not meet the minimum balance requirements, the transaction will fail.
+- If any transaction is issued that would violate the minimum balance requirements, the transaction will fail.

+!!! info
+    Prior to AVM 1.2, a single Algorand account was only permitted to create and optin to 1000 assets.
+These limits are now removed allowing an unlimited number of assets to be created and optin to by a single account.

 ## Asset parameters
 The type of asset that is created will depend on the parameters that are passed during asset creation and sometimes during asset re-configuration.
 View the full list of asset parameters in the [Asset Parameters Reference](../transactions/transactions#asset-parameters).